 Our services include:

-- Confidential consultation with our Campus Executive Chef and/or Registered Dietitian
+- Confidential consultation with our Registered Dietitian and/or Campus Executive Chef

-- Access to a dining hall chef or manager to help you make safe choices
+- Access to dining hall chefs and managers to help you make safe choices

 - On-going support and guidance throughout the school year

 When eating in the dining halls, please ask to speak to a manager or chef for assistance.